fabianleeaws/beanstalkcicd/doc-module-01.md

-## 1. Lab 1 : Create a sample Node API
+## 1. Lab 1 : Create a sample Node REST API

 In this module, we create a introduce the fundamental concept of CodeStar and how to build a quick CI/CD pipeline with CodeStar.
 You will be provided with hands-on on migrating your project to CodeStar project you created and how to build docker environment for your application